Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.DataMap/MigrationGuide.md

 This guide is intended to assist in the migration to Azure Purview DataMap client library [`Azure.Analytics.Purview.DataMap`](https://www.nuget.org/packages/Azure.Analytics.Purview.DataMap) from [`Azure.Analytics.Purview.Catalog`](https://www.nuget.org/packages/Azure.Analytics.Purview.Catalog).
 It will focus on side-by-side comparisons for similar operations between the two packages.

-For those new to the Purview DataMAP library for .NET, please refer to the [`Azure.Analytics.Purview.DataMap` README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/purview/Azure.Analytics.Purview.DataMap/README.md) and [`Azure.Analytics.Purview.DataMap` samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/purview/Azure.Analytics.Purview.DataMap/samples) for the `Azure.Analytics.Purview.DataMap` library rather than this guide.
+For those new to the Purview DataMap library for .NET, please refer to the [`Azure.Analytics.Purview.DataMap` README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/purview/Azure.Analytics.Purview.DataMap/README.md) and [`Azure.Analytics.Purview.DataMap` samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/purview/Azure.Analytics.Purview.DataMap/samples) for the `Azure.Analytics.Purview.DataMap` library rather than this guide.

 ## Table of contents